microsoft/quicreach/README.md

 ```
 > quicreach --help
 usage: quicreach <hostname(s)> [options...]
- -a, --alpn         The ALPN to use for the handshake (def=h3)
+ -a, --alpn <alpn>      The ALPN to use for the handshake (def=h3)
+ -b, --built-in-val     Use built-in TLS validation logic
  -h, --help             Prints this help text
  -p, --port <port>      The default UDP port to use
+ -r, --req-all          Require all hostnames to succeed
  -s, --stats            Print connection statistics
  -u, --unsecure         Allows unsecure connections
 ```

 ```